Nayla Al Khaja

-Nayla Al Khaja (Arabic: نايلة الخاجة; born March 7 March 1978) is the first female screenwriter, director, and producer in the United Arab Emirates.
+Nayla Al Khaja (Arabic: نايلة الخاجة; born March 7 1978) is the first female screenwriter, director, and producer in the United Arab Emirates.

 Early life and education

-Raised in Dubai in a traditional setting that offered few female role models in the creative field, Al Khaja pursued her passion for cinema.
-She earned a degree in mass communication from Dubai Women’s College and went on to complete a bachelor's degree in film studies at Ryerson University (now Toronto Metropolitan University) in Canada in 2005, supported by a UAE government scholarship.
+Nayla Al Khaja was born on March 7 1978 and raised in Dubai.
+She earned a degree in mass communication from Dubai Women's College and completed a bachelor's degree in film studies at Ryerson University (now Toronto Metropolitan University) in Canada in 2005, supported by a UAE government scholarship.

 Career

-Al Khaja began her career creating short films, her early works such as Arabana (2006), Once, Malal, and The Shadow have been featured and awarded at international film festivals.
+AlI Khaja began her career creating short films.
+Her early works, such as Arabana (2006), Once, Malal, and The Shadow, have been featured and awarded at international film festivals.
 Both Animal (2016) and The Shadow (2019) were later acquired by Netflix, marking the first Emirati films to gain global streaming distribution.
-Al Khaja’s films are noted for their psychological insight, cross-cultural themes, and subversion of conventional portrayals of Arab identities.

 Al Khaja's films Animal and The Shadow achieved international recognition when Netflix acquired their rights in September 2022, expanding her reach to a global audience.

 Beyond her work in filmmaking, Nayla Al Khaja has contributed as a cultural consultant to projects across the Gulf region.
 She is registered as a speaker with the London Speaker Bureau and MENA Speakers.
 Al Khaja has delivered talks, including TED Talks, on topics such as Arab women in media, gender balance, working in male-dominated industries, entrepreneurship, and cultural representation.